JohnSanpe/JohnSanpe/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=John-sanpe)

-I'm an engineer focused with kernel development.
+I'm an engineer focused with kernel and algorithm.

 As a developer, I am interested in the implementation of some details, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 :house: **Talking about Personal Stuffs:**

-- 🔭 I’m currently working in repository lightcore.
+- 🔭 I’m currently working for myself.
-- 🌱 I’m currently learning C and Rust language.
+- 🌱 I’m currently learning C and Kshell language.
 - 👯 I’m looking to collaborate on open source projects.
-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about anything, I am happy to help.
-- 📫 How to reach me: sanpeqf@gmail.com
+- 📫 How to reach me: sanpeqf@gmail.com.

 📈 **My GitHub Stats:**